fedefranzosi/neuro-project/README.md

 # Neuro Project

 This project demonstrates a simple Dockerized Flask application with a MySQL backend for storing patient information from a web form.
-The form uses Bootstrap for styling so it looks polished, similar to a Google form.
+The form collects details such as name, DNI, health insurance, dates of admission and symptom onset, and more.
+Bootstrap is used for styling so it looks polished, similar to a Google form.

 ## Quick start